EpfeiferNutri/Phage-plasmids/README.md

 # **tyPPing** and other methods for detecting phage-plasmids

-**For further information, see: "Efficient detection and typing of phage-plasmids"** [ADD LINK]
+**For more information, see: "Efficient detection and typing of phage-plasmids"** [ADD LINK]

-Here you can find the documentation, scripts, and data files necessary for the **identification of phage-plasmids (P-Ps)** (folders named after each approach).
+Here you can find the documentation, scripts, and data files necessary for the **identification of phage-plasmids (P-Ps)**.
+The folders are named after each approach, and see DESCRIPTION.md for details.
 Data and scripts required to reproduce analysis and figures of our study are in 'Publication_related_data'.

 ## Repository structure: